-InMemory Transport
+InMemory transport¶

-The InMemory Transport is RPC Dart’s highest performance transport, designed for communication within a single process.
+The InMemory transport is RPC Dart's highest performance transport, designed for communication within a single process.
 It provides zero-copy object transfer, making it ideal for high-throughput applications, testing, and scenarios where maximum performance is required.

-Ideal for unit and integration tests where you need fast, predictable communication.
+- Perfect for testing – ideal for unit and integration tests where you need fast, predictable communication.

-No data duplication or serialization means minimal memory footprint.
+- Memory efficient – no data duplication or serialization means minimal memory footprint.

 class LargeDataSet {